appcircleio/appcircle-docusaurus/docs/self-hosted-appcircle/install-server/overview.md

 # Appcircle Application Installation Overview

-This document provides an overview of the steps required to install the Appcircle server on the server.
+This document provides an overview of the steps required to install the Appcircle application on your infrastructure.
 For detailed instructions, please refer to the corresponding pages mentioned below.

 ## Server Installation: